Gardlok/H.A.Z.A.R.D/README.md

 - Development

 ## Expect:
-Bootstrapping configs
+- Bootstrapping configs
+- Profiles for varying user, environment, and/or project.
+Including Roaming, Local, and Ghost.
-Config backups, profiling, and syncing
+- Config backups, profiling, and syncing
-Shortcut-key maps, command completions, and interactive guidance
+- Shortcut-key maps, command completions, and interactive guidance
+- Built-in Documentation on the Rust ecosystem and packages for offline accessability and unified traversing
+- Crates.io search pane with Cargo integration for effortless package management

 ## Don't expect:
-To make everyone happy
+- To make everyone happy